Back To Search Results

 If patients with urge incontinence meet the following criteria, they are eligible for third-line treatment (refractory cases):

-1. They demonstrate a failure to respond to behavioral therapy
+• They demonstrate a failure to respond to behavioral therapy

-2. They have either intolerance to or inadequate response to at least 2 second-line treatments.
+• They have either intolerance to or inadequate response to at least 2 second-line treatments.

-1. Percutaneous stimulation of the tibial nerve (PTNS)
+• Percutaneous stimulation of the tibial nerve (PTNS)

-2. Temporary chemical denervation of the bladder detrusor muscle
+• Temporary chemical denervation of the bladder detrusor muscle

 Differential Diagnosis

-The differential diagnoses for urge incontinence include all of the reversible causes discussed in the evaluation section.
-Then again, the classification and characterization of urinary incontinence are somewhat challenging.
-It is most often dependent on history and subjective complaints from the patient due to a lack of adherence to proper history and physical exam techniques.
+The differential diagnoses for urge incontinence include all reversible causes discussed in the evaluation section.
+Then again, the classification and characterization of urinary incontinence are somewhat challenging, as it is most often dependent on history and subjective complaints from the patient due to a lack of adherence to proper history and physical exam techniques.
 Therefore, urge incontinence symptoms can easily have a differential diagnosis of either stress or mixed-type incontinence.
 Another more common differential diagnosis can be overactive bladder syndrome (OAB).
 Although urge incontinence and OAB are often used interchangeably, most OAB cases do not have any incontinence symptoms.
 Other conditions, such as diabetes mellitus, recurrent UTI, and neurological diseases, can also be included in the differential diagnosis for urge incontinence.

 Prognosis

 The prognosis of urge incontinence differs from person to person, and hence, treatment plans should ideally be individualized after discussion with the patient.
-While behavioral therapy and medications have promising results in the younger patient population, the neuromodulation options should be considered early in the algorithm for the elderly population.
+While behavioral therapy and medications have promising results in younger individuals, the neuromodulation options should be considered early in the algorithm for the older adult population.
 According to the American Urological Association, the efficacy of treatment guidelines and prognosis of urge urinary incontinence depends on many factors related to the patient's age and comorbid conditions.
 Frailty, functional and cognitive impairment, family and caregiver support, and comorbid conditions play pivotal roles in a patient's participation in behavioral therapies.
 Comparatively, younger individuals have a higher success rate and increased quality of life with behavioral therapies alone or combined with medications.

-The use of antimuscarinic agents in elderly patients with cognitive impairment and dementia might lead to further worsening of dementia and Alzheimer's disease.
-Coexisting medications with anticholinergic properties, such as medications for parkinsonism, donepezil, anti-nausea medications, and sedatives, leads to poor prognosis.
-Thus, third-line treatment options such as PTNS might need to be included in treatment and prognosis discussions earlier in the disease process for the elderly or affected population.
+The use of antimuscarinic agents in older patients with cognitive impairment and dementia might lead to further worsening of dementia and Alzheimer disease.
+Coexisting medications with anticholinergic properties, such as medications for parkinsonism, donepezil, anti-nausea medications, and sedatives, lead to poor prognosis.
+Thus, third-line treatment options such as PTNS might need to be included in treatment and prognosis discussions earlier in the disease process for the older or affected population.
 A baseline mini-mental status exam score can prove vital while assessing the quality of life improvement.
-Beer's criteria for risk assessment or antimuscarinic risk scale can be considered essential for the elderly population, whereas, in the younger community, side effect management can lead to better disease prognosis and treatment success.[28]
+The Beer criteria for risk assessment or antimuscarinic risk scale can be considered essential for the older population, whereas, in the younger population, adverse event management can lead to better disease prognosis and treatment success.[28]
+Again, while considering the third-line treatment options, cognitive assessment is essential to predict the outcome.
+Despite all these considerations, when left untreated or unattended, the prognosis of urge urinary incontinence is abysmal; it can be socially burdensome and lead to significant morbidity.

 Complications